ccieblogger/netraven/tests/README.md

 ## Mocking External Services

 For tests that require external services (e.g., network devices), mock implementations are provided in the `mock/` directory.

-## Continuous Integration

-These tests are automatically run in the CI pipeline on each pull request.
-Tests must pass before code can be merged.

 ## Test Data